Arc International

 Sri Lanka (2nd cycle)

-For a summary of Sri Lanka’s review at the first cycle please click here.
+Click here for a summary of Sri Lanka’s review at the first cycle and/or the third cycle.

 14th UPR session